Introduction To Openness To Experience

 Definition And Trait Characteristics

-Openness to experience is a key component of the Big 5 Model, which also include extraversion, conscientiousness, agreeableness, and neuroticism.
+Openness to experience is a key component of the Big 5 Model, which also includes extraversion, conscientiousness, agreeableness, and neuroticism.

 This particular trait encompasses an individual’s tendency to embrace novelty, creativity, imagination, and insightfulness in their thoughts and behaviors.